opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Data-Maintenance.md

 processing jobs properly.

-The SMA_COMPACTTHRESHIDS stored procedure should be scheduled to run at regular intervals to keep the \"next\" token ID value below the maximum.
+The SMA_COMPACTTHRESHIDS stored procedure should be scheduled to run at regular intervals to keep the "next" token ID value below the maximum.
 SMA Technologies provides command files for automating the maintenance of Threshold and Resource IDs.
 These files reside in the \<Configuration Directory\>\\Utilities\\Database\\
 directory.